 There are many pesticides that have been in use for hundreds of years which carry clear potential for harmful effects for the consumers, such as lead arsenate and other arsenate compounds.
 The use of these, luckily, has largely been banned or discontinued between 1950s and 1980s.
 Other pesticides, such as DDT and 2,4,5-T (responsible for much of the ill effects in Agent Orange), were introduced around last mid-century and also became banned a few decades later after clear evidence of harm to humans or the ecosystem had surfaced.
 The substances introduced during this time (when regulation was non-existent, as outlined above) are probably responsible for much of the reputations pesticides still carry today.

 But most of the pesticides in use today are significantly less toxic than those used even a few decades ago, and despite what many might think, glyphosate is actually among the safest of the bunch.
 If you look at the doses that have proven lethal to half of the laboratory animals tested, the so called Lethal Dose 50 (LD50), you find that some of the most common organic herbicides, such as clove oil, acetic acid, and cinnamon oil, are also more toxic than glyphosate.
-In fact, when it comes to the lethal dose, even table salt is more toxic than glyphosate (see table below: 3000 vs 4900 mg/kg – toxicity studies on glyphosate LD50 can be found at EPA here, and studies determining the No Observable Adverse Effects Level (NOAEL) here).
+In fact, when it comes to the lethal dose, even table salt is more toxic than glyphosate formulation or active ingredient (see table below: 3000 vs 4900 mg/kg, or glyphosate active ingredient 5600 mg/kg – toxicity studies on glyphosate LD50 can be found here, and studies determining the No Observable Adverse Effects Level (NOAEL) here).
 Other common substances and their LD50 values described here.

-This doesn’t mean we don’t have to be careful about glyphosate’s effects – we wouldn’t want to sprinkle salt or concentrated plant oils on our fields either without a good understanding of the consequences.
+This doesn’t mean we don’t have to be careful about glyphosate’s effects – we wouldn’t want to sprinkle salt, coffee, or concentrated plant oils on our fields either without a good understanding of the consequences.

 In fact there is a lot more focus on what consequences there are to using pesticides than there used to be.
 DDT, 2,4,5-T, and lead arsenate have been banned.
 Farmers in the US no longer treat apple orchards with arsenic-containing pesticides (which still contaminate the grapes of some wineries growing in their place, and whose use continued for longer in other countries, such as China).